reticent-roklimber/atlas/README.md

 The reality with development I have found over 2 years on this project: if the final running app is going to be deployed on a linux operating system (I.e. Ubuntu 18.04 linux server), then *develop* it on a local machine using a linux operating system, with no compromises.
 MacOS is good, but not perfect.
 Windows subsytem for linux is ok, but even less perfect.
 Linux is reliable and pain free, ensuring issues you solve on your local machine, will likely also be solved on the production server.
 Case in point: I can't even build the docker image on my M1 Mac due to a compiling issue.

-# Developer Notes
+# Documentation

 ### What is this site?

 It's an educational website (prototype) that allows you to visualise thousands of public datasets about the world.
 Inspired by Microsoft Encarta 1995, it's mission is to make important data more accessible, for everyone.
-The idea was something like a modernised replacement for the paper World Atlas, as Wikipedia replaced the paper encyclopaedia.
+The idea was something like a modernised replacement for the paper World Atlas, in the same way Wikipedia replaced the paper encyclopaedia.

-### What this site is not

-Perfect in any way.
-There have been *many* tradeoffs made to experiment with some of these ideas, and I've developed it on my own so far.

 ### How it works (generally)

-It's essentially a Plotly Dash App on steroids (it's encased in a proper Flask app)
+It's a Plotly Dash App encased in a proper Flask app.

 It acts as a generalised Python engine for ingesting county-scale geodatasets and visualising them in a variety of ways with interactive maps & charts.
 The idea being: it should be fun and easy to explore a dataset that interests you.